2023 Children's Parade

 All area youngsters are invited to hop on their bicycles or be pulled along in a wagon as part of a "walking parade" designed just for them!

-Participation in the Children's Parade is free, but bicyclists must wear their helmets!
+No registration is required and participation is free, but bicyclists must wear their helmets!

 Volunteers are critical to the success of the Children’s Parade and needed to help ensure the safety of the parade participants.
 Local civic groups and community organizations are especially encouraged to participate as are local students looking to earn community service hours.